ericspod/X4DF/README.md

  default is '0 0 0'.
  * `rmatrix` - text contains nine floating point values defining a 3-by-3 rotation matrix in row-major order, this defines the rotation of the image around its minimal corner, default is `1 0 0 0 1 0 0 0 1`.
- * `scale` - text contains three floating point values defining the dimensions of the image, default is `1 1 1`.
+ * `scale` - text contains three floating point values defining the dimensions of the image voxels, default is `1 1 1`.

 If a transform is defined for an image then it is applied to every `imagedata` element, otherwise each `imagedata` should define their own.